sunshinghin/PersonalizedChatBot/README.md

 # PersonalizedChatBot
-A chatbot react according to your conversation and emotions!
-Also say byebye to the filter!
+A chatbot with RAG system web app!

-# Updates
+# Updates V3
 1. Fixed some webUI glitches
 2. New Realtime-STT feature(AI Assistant)
 3. Added the ability for chatbot to look at your screen